June 21, 2025

 So, where are all these panels coming from?
 Right now, Australia heavily relies on imports.
 This reality, however, creates a crucial strategic opening for local manufacturing—a chance to enhance our supply chain security, create skilled jobs, and foster homegrown innovation.

-Demand is strong across the board, from residential and commercial to utility-scale projects, and all of these segments are showing sustained growth.
+Demand is strong across the board—from residential and commercial to utility-scale projects—with all segments showing sustained growth.
 To put it in perspective, the Clean Energy Council notes that we’ve seen over 300,000 new rooftop solar installations every year for the last five years, a huge contribution to our national electricity supply.
-This kind of consistent demand really underscores the opportunity for locally manufactured panels, especially those designed specifically for tough Australian conditions.
+This consistent demand underscores the opportunity for locally manufactured panels, especially those designed for tough Australian conditions.

 Decoding Australia’s Investment Climate for Solar Manufacturing

-Thankfully, the Australian government is also seeing this potential and is actively fostering a supportive environment for domestic solar manufacturing, recognizing its vital role in its ‘Future Made in Australia’ vision.
+The Australian government sees this potential and is actively fostering a supportive environment for domestic solar manufacturing as a vital part of its ‘Future Made in Australia’ vision.

 Government Support and Initiatives